(Original posted in 2015 and updated 1/14/2019 by Dr. Cynthia)

 Anxiety sufferers should try the following medicinal herbs to help naturally cure or treat their anxiety.
 These herbs have been proven effective at reducing stress and anxiety:

 - Passionflower is considered a mild sedative and can help promote sleep.
 Studies show that passionflower helps ease symptoms of anxiety, irritability, agitation, and depression.
-The University of Maryland Medical Center states that passionflower has shown to work as well as some of the benzodiazepine medications that are usually prescribed for treating anxiety.
+Passionflower is believed to increased Gamma Aminobutyric Acid (GABA), a chemical that down regulates some brain activity, making you feel more relaxed.
 Try one cup of passionflower tea 2-3 times daily or 20-40 drops of liquid extract per day.

 - Kava kava is one of the most famous anti-anxiety herbs.
 Kava kava is more sedating and hypnotic than passionflower, so use with caution; some people find that it causes drowsiness or feeling sleepy.
 It has an interesting taste that almost numbs your mouth, and has a long tradition of ritual use in Polynesia as well as medicinal use for its sedative and pain-relieving properties.
 Try kava kava as a tea or extract about 3-4 times per week.
 However, if you have liver problems do not use kava kava, recent studies suggest that over-consumption may damage the liver.